 Knowing that she’d kill them both if she went any further the Elf maiden released him.
 Ithican relaxed immediately, laying back on the cool earth panting heavily.
 His ribs heaved and his whole frame trembled slightly in a strange afterglow.
 He had no idea what had just happened, but he’d remember it for the rest of his life.

 Taking a deep breath to calm himself he slowly opened his eyes.
-The Elf maiden was staring at him intensely.
-For a moment he felt that he recognized her as a face from his past, but he couldn’t quite place where he’d seen her before.
+The Elf maiden was staring at him so intensely that he felt he recognized her as a face from his past.
 He reached up and brushed her left cheek with a delicate touch, noticing the scar there for the first time.

 “Who are you?”
 He whispered so quietly that he hardly heard the question himself.

 “Your worst nightmare.”
 The Elf maiden hissed softly in his ear.

 Ithican smiled and closed his eyes again.
 The Elf maiden ran her hand through his wet hair, but Ithican didn’t notice.
 He had finally let go and had slipped into a sleep that was closer to death than he’d ever been.
 If he could see the expression that had crept into the Elf maiden’s face he would not be able to sleep so soundly.
 However he was no longer aware of anything.

 The Elf maiden stood up and looked down at Ithican.
 She smiled triumphantly as if she had just raped him and left him for dead.
 Her cold laughter rang out through the suddenly diseased and decaying forest.
 She reached down and at her touch a blood red chain snaked itself around the sleeping Elf’s neck.